Name a Headstart Hero

 • A full charitable tax receipt for your donation

-*The Toronto Zoo Wildlife Conservancy reserves the right to request an alternate name, if provided name is deemed to be inappropriate or offensive
+*The Toronto Zoo Wildlife Conservancy reserves the right to request an alternate name if the provided name is deemed to be inappropriate or offensive

 Regular price $150.00